New Port Richey Wrongful Death Lawyer

 Our New Port Richey personal injury attorneys know that you’re grieving.
 You’re trying to take care of your family while coping with unimaginable loss.
 We’re available 24/7 to discuss your case.
 Our team is here to ease the burden of your financial stress.
 Give us a call today to learn more about how we can put our passion and experience to work for you.

 How Common Are Fatal Accidents in Florida?

-In 2018, the 3,133 people died in fatal motor vehicle accidents across Florida.
+In 2018, 3,133 people died in fatal motor vehicle accidents across Florida.
 332 Floridians died in workplace accidents in 2018, according to U.S. Bureau of Labor Statistics data.
 The Institute of Medicine estimates that as many as 98,000 patients in hospitals die because of medical errors every year.

 Many of these tragic deaths are caused by simple negligence.
 In other words, they are entirely preventable.

 Wrongful death happens when someone’s wrongful act, negligence, default or breach of contract or warranty causes the death of someone else.
 In other words, a wrongful death is one that’s caused by some type of accident.